sjlevens/slev-todo/README.md

 We welcome contributions!
 If you have any ideas, bug fixes, or feature requests, please open an issue or submit a pull request.

+Happy TODO-ing!

-License
+# License

 This project is licensed under the MIT License.

-Happy TODO-nagging!